Quick Summary

 Emperor Ashoka’s reign marked a transformative era in ancient architecture in India.
 His patronage led to the widespread construction of pillars and stupas.
 These were not only architectural feats but also mediums for disseminating his edicts.

-The Mauryan pillars have earned renown for their structural elegance and the polished finish of the stone.
-The most famous of these, the Ashokan Pillar at Sarnath, bears the four lion capital.
-It has become an enduring symbol of India.
+The Mauryan pillars are renowned for their structural elegance and polished stone finish.
+The most famous of these, the Ashokan Pillar at Sarnath, bears the four-lion capital and has become an enduring symbol of India.

-The builders constructed solid domed structures like the grand Sanchi Stupa over relics of the Buddha.
+The builders constructed solid domed structures, like the grand Sanchi Stupa, over relics of the Buddha.
 These served as focal points for the Buddhist community.
-These were architectural representations of the universe embodying the ancient Indian architectural ethos of combining form with spirituality.
+They were architectural representations of the universe, embodying the ancient Indian architectural ethos of combining form with spirituality.

-Wood was the main building material used in Mauryan architecture.
+Wood was the primary building material used in Mauryan architecture.
 The Ashoka palace in Kumrahar was enormous.
-It was a three-story wooden building with carvings and sculptures all over it.
+It was a three-story wooden building with carvings and sculptures throughout.
 Chandragupta Maurya modeled his palace after the Achaemenid palaces in Iran.

 The state used inscriptions on pillars as an emblem to celebrate military triumphs or spread religious ideas.
 On average, the pillar, composed of Chunar sandstone and consisting of four sections, stood 40 feet tall.
-There was only one stone, or monolith, utilized.
+Only one stone, or monolith, was utilized.
 An illustration would be the Lauria Nandangarh pillar in Champaran, Sarnath.

 According to Buddhist tradition, people constructed the nine stupas following the Buddha’s passing.
-Buddha relics were found at the Medhi of eight of them, and the relics’ original location was in a pot at the ninth.
+Buddha relics were found at the Medhi of eight, and the relics’ original location was in a pot at the ninth.
 For instance, the oldest stupas are Piprahwa in Uttar Pradesh and Sanchi in Madhya Pradesh.

 Source:- vajiram IAS